agdrive11/agdrive11/README.md

 - `UPSTREAM_REPO` variable can be used for edit/add/update any file in repository.
 - You can add private/public repository link to grab all files from it.
 - You can skip adding the privates files like token.pickle or accounts folder before deploying, also no need to add variables direct links except config.env, simply fill `UPSTREAM_REPO` private one in case you want to grab all files including private files.
+- If you added private files while deploying and you have added private `UPSTREAM_REPO` and your private files in this private repository, so your private files will be overwritten from this repository.
+Also if you are using URL variables like `TOKEN_PICKLE_URL` then all files from those variables will override the private files that added before deploying or from private `UPSTREAM_REPO`.
 - `UPSTREAM_BRANCH` don't ever fill heroku here.

 ------